Updated: Jul 30, 2021

 “The niche you choose must be something that you absolutely love and are passionate about.
 It must be something that you will commit to doing even if you never get paid for it or attract one single follower.”
 Tim Denning (successful blogger)

 My favourite topics to write about are photography, writing (and reading), self-improvement, wellbeing, and all the spin-off topics that they spark.
 I could say food too, but I prefer eating it than writing about it, so am therefore more of a consumer of foodie blog content!!

 I have begun to see how the topics I love are the only topics I can write about in an authentic manner so I have to stick to those, but they do branch out in all directions and I find that doing research into one topic often leads me to another, or reading the content of one writer can spark an idea for my own writing.

 So when I write about what I love, and it points me in new directions, I am happy to follow that direction and see where it leads me.

 Success in blogging terms is hard to define and it can mean different things to different people depending on the purpose of the blog.

-Why I believe there are good reasons to persevere with blogging even when it doesn’t appear to be getting much traction is not about success as it is usually measured and more about what it gives us on a personal level.
+My belief there are good reasons to persevere with blogging, even when it doesn’t appear to be getting much traction, is not about success as it is usually measured and more about what it gives us on a personal level.

 If I believe that one person is helped by something I write this gives me a sense of personal fulfilment which makes blogging worthwhile and motivates me to continue when it may otherwise appear to be a futile task.